15th International Conference on Complement Therapeutics

 Both liver-derived and intracellular complement modulate hematopoietic stem/progenitor cell metabolism and stress response.

-MARIUSZ RATAJCZAK
+MARIUSZ Z RATAJCZAK

 10:40 AM - 11:00 AM